Ramamurti Rajaraman: Academic and research achievements

-A notable feature of Rajaraman’s research is the diversity of the areas on which he has worked.
-In theoretical physics his work spanning four decades (1962-2002) covers nuclear many-body theory, elementary particles, quantum field theory, soliton physics, quantum hall effect and aspects of Statistical Mechanics.
-In addition, since 2000, he has been deeply engaged in technical and advocative work on public policy, including global nuclear disarmament, India’s civilian and military nuclear programs and higher education.
+A notable feature of Rajaraman's research is the diversity of the areas on which he worked.
+In theoretical physics his work spanning four decades (1962–2002) covers nuclear many-body theory, elementary particles, quantum field theory, soliton physics, quantum Hall effect and aspects of Statistical Mechanics.
+In addition, after 2000, he was deeply engaged in technical and advocative work on public policy, including global nuclear disarmament, India's civilian and military nuclear programmes and higher education.
 Given below is a summary of some of this work.

 Nuclear many-body theory

-In 1962-63, as part of his PhD thesis, Rajaraman demonstrated that the prevalent calculations of the energy of nuclear matter in powers of the Brueckner reaction matrix would not yield a convergent result.
+In 1962–63, as part of his PhD thesis, Rajaraman demonstrated that the prevalent calculations of the energy of nuclear matter in powers of the Brueckner reaction matrix would not yield a convergent result.
 He suggested instead summing, in closed form, interactions to all orders among any given number of nucleons, thereby generating a density expansion.
 He also outlined a method for doing so.
 Subsequently, Hans Bethe converted Rajaraman's outline into a substantive theory for the three-nucleon problem in nuclear matter.
-These developments, summarized in the 1967 review article by Rajaraman with Bethe, eventually led to the Coupled Cluster method in Many Body theory.
+These developments, summarised in the 1967 review article by Rajaraman with Bethe, eventually led to the Coupled Cluster method in Many Body theory.

 Subsequently, B.H.J.
 McKellar, Rajaraman studied the impact on of intrinsic three-body and higher many-body forces between nucleons, (as distinct from the familiar pairwise nuclear forces) on nuclear matter.
 Separately Rajaraman showed that nucleon-nucleon correlations suppress pion condensation in neutron stars.

 Regge poles and particle phenomenology

-During the ‘Seventies, Rajaraman extended his research to include particle physics.
+During the 1970s, Rajaraman extended his research to include particle physics.
 At that time, high energy hadron scattering was being analysed using S-matrix and Regge pole techniques.
 Since the Froissart-Martin asymptotic bounds on hadron scattering is not applicable to Weak Interactions, Rajaraman constructed a self-consistent theory of zero-mass neutrinos and showed that ν- ν and ν- ν(bar) scattering total cross sections asymptotically become equal and approach the same constant value.